jkflying/bucket-pr-kdtree/README.md

 # Release Notes #

+0.4

+* New feature: a Searcher class, to amortize heap allocations across many searches.
+Up to 30% speed improvement!

 0.3

 * New feature: ball search, and ball/knn hybrid search which limits on both radius and number of values